NOAA-GFDL/NDSL/README.md

 # NOAA/NASA Domain Specific Language middleware

-:warning: :dragon: This is the equivalent of a "release" branch for the NASA Team's Milestone 2 work.
-In particular, we include the following experimental features:

-- Access to the iteration variable in K, working title `THIS_K`
-- "schedule tree roundtrip work": fixes in the gt4py/dace bridge and in dace's stree/sdfg conversions to validate PyFV3 translate tests (with the AI2 data)

-Your standard readme continues below.

----

 NDSL is a middleware for climate and weather modelling developed jointly by NOAA and NASA.
 The middleware brings together [GT4Py](https://github.com/GridTools/gt4py/) (the `cartesian` flavor), ETH CSCS's stencil DSL, and [DaCe](https://github.com/spcl/dace/), ETH SPCL's data flow framework, both developed for high-performance and portability.
 On top of those pillars, NDSL deploys a series of optimized APIs for common operations (Halo exchange, domain decomposition, MPI, ...), a set of bespoke optimizations for the models targeted by the middleware and tools to port existing models.

 ## Batteries-included for FV-based models